QinXinlan/qinxinlan.github.io/_projects/en/1_project.md

 Of course, your blinks will differ from those of your friends, family, or a stranger on the street.
 But more importantly, each spontaneous blink you make is unique [{% cite guttmannflury2023thesis %}].

-How so?
+Why is that?

-Because every time you spontaneously close your eyes, the upper eyelid doesn't need to fully descend to lubricate your eyeball or pause your attention.
-So it just doesn't.
+Every time you spontaneously close your eyes, the upper eyelid doesn’t always need to fully close to lubricate the eye or to give your brain a quick break — so it often doesn’t.

-The upper eyelid is lazy like this.
+The upper eyelid is lazy like that.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">